WMYB (FM)

-WMYB is a Top 40 (CHR) radio station licensed to Myrtle Beach, South Carolina.
+WMYB (92.1 MHz) is a top 40 (CHR) FM radio station licensed to Myrtle Beach, South Carolina.
 It serves the Florence and Myrtle Beach areas.
-The station is licensed by the Federal Communications Commission (FCC) to broadcast at 92.1 MHz with an effective radiated power (ERP) of 94 kW.
-The station goes by the name Energy 92.1 and its slogan is "#1 for New Music".
+The station is licensed by the Federal Communications Commission (FCC) to broadcast with an effective radiated power (ERP) of 94 kW.
+The station goes by the name Energy 92.1.
 Its studios are located in Myrtle Beach, and its transmitter is located in Murrells Inlet.